-6.3.2 Connection Interruption
+6.3.3 Connection Interruption

 In the case that a switch loses contact with all controllers, as a result of echo request timeouts, TLS session timeouts, or other disconnections, the switch must immediately enter either "fail secure mode" or "fail standalone mode", depending upon the switch implementation and configuration.
 In "fail secure mode", the only change to switch behavior is that packets and messages destined to the controllers are dropped.
 Flow entries should continue to expire according to their timeouts in "fail secure mode".
 In "fail standalone mode", the switch processes all packets using the OFPP_NORMAL reserved port; in other words, the switch acts as a legacy Ethernet switch or router.
 When in "fail standalone mode", the switch is free to use flow tables in any way it wishes, the switch may delete, add or modify any flow entry.
-The "fail standalone mode" is usually only available on Hybrid switches (see 5.1).
+The "fail standalone mode" is usually only available on Hybrid switches (see 5.1.1).

 When the OpenFlow channel is reestablished, the flow entries present in the flow tables at that time are preserved and normal OpenFlow operation resumes.
-If desired, the controller then has the option of deleting all flow entries with a flow-mod request (see 6.4).
+If desired, the controller has then the option of reading all flow entries with a flow-stats request (see 7.3.5.2), to re-synchronise its state with the switch state.
+Alternatively, the controller then has the option of deleting all flow entries with a flow-mod request (see 6.4), to start from a clean state on the switch.